loopbackio/loopback.io/pages/en/lb3/Model-definition-JSON-file.md

       <td>forceId</td>
       <td>Boolean</td>
       <td>
-        The default value is set to false.
-If it is set to true it prevents users from setting the auto-id value manually.
+        If true, prevents clients from setting the auto-generated ID value manually.
+        The default is false.
       </td>
     </tr>
     <tr>